Venezuelan opposition leader Capriles barred from office for 15 years

 Over the last few days, authorities have accused Capriles of fomenting violence and bloodshed by leading increasingly intense protests against Maduro.

-Capriles’ punishment falls within a decade-old policy at comptroller’s office known as “disqualification” that blocks politicians from holding office if they are deemed to have committed “irregularities” in managing state resources.
+Capriles’ punishment falls under a comptroller’s office measure known as “disqualification” that blocks politicians from holding office if they are deemed to have committed “irregularities” in managing state resources.

 The comptroller’s office notification to Capriles said he had 15 working days to appeal the decision at that office or 180 days to ask for its annulment at the top court.
 Both are pro-government and unlikely to overturn the decision.